tarakgit/LLM_FoundationModels/README.md

    ollama run granite3-dense
    ```

-   These will install the Meta's llama3.2 and Google's gemma2 , 2b billion parameter Model , we can add more models like MISTRAL,Microsoft Phi3,llava..
+   These commands will install the Meta's llama3.2 and Google's gemma2 2b billion parameter Model , we can add more models like MISTRAL,Microsoft Phi3,llava..
-   If we have teh model istalled it will run , else it will download the model's and run, Model Details can be found at https://ollama.com/library
+   If we have model downloaded it will run , else it will download the model's and run, Model Details can be found at https://ollama.com/library

+   Note: Look for model parameters and size of the model which will have its resemblance in its perfromance inlcuded your personal machine resources.

-4. **Install Docker Desktop**:
+5. **Install Docker Desktop**:

    Downdload and Install Docker-Desktop on you local Machine

-5. **Open your terminal and run the following command to install Open WebUI**
+6. **Open your terminal and run the following command to install Open WebUI**

    ```bash
    docker run -d -p 3000:8080 --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-